matt123miller/n-prime-numbers/README.md

  - Open a terminal to this projects directory
  - Run `dotnet test` to validate that the tests all pass.
 They should!

+## Running the program

+ - Ensure your terminal is set to this project directory.
+ - Run `dotnet build`
+ - Run `dotnet run --project ./PrimesAppConsole/PrimesAppConsole.csproj NUMBER` where `NUMBER` is the amount of primes you'd like to find.

 ## Notes:

  - I remember reading about a ~~mendel sieve~~ [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm, maybe that's appropriate?